dimonzav/DocumentsParser/README.md

 # Documents Parser

-Documents Parser is a Console Application using command line parameters to run few methods to parse specified log files.
+Documents Parser is a Console Application using command line parameters to run a few methods to parse specified log files.

 To run the application: